E-Kuerschner/useAudioPlayer/README.md

 Mutes/unmutes the loaded sound

 #### fade `(from: number, to: number, duration: number) => void`
-Fades the sound's volume level from the value of the first argument to the value of the second, over a number of seconds as set by the final argument
+Fades the sound's volume level from the value of the first argument to the value of the second, over a number of milliseconds as set by the final argument

 #### setRate `(speed: number) => void`
 Sets the playback speed of the loaded sound.
 Accepts a floating point value between 0.5 and 2.0.
 Currently half speed is the slowest and double is the fastest supported rates